ntalbotdev/answerly-nuxt/README.md

 - Visit `/profile/:username` to view a public profile (ex: [/profile/axile](https://answerly-nuxt.vercel.app/profile/axile))
   - If it's your own profile, you can edit it by clicking the edit button
   - Follow/unfollow users with automatic notification management
-- Visit `/profile/:username/questions` to see questions asked to a user
 - Visit `/profile/:username/followers` to see a user's followers
 - Visit `/profile/:username/following` to see who a user is following